-David Vanille's choice: I have chosen to offer you this exceptional pepper in the form of Pearls, i.e. in its seeded form.
+David Vanille's choice: I have chosen to offer you this exceptional pepper in the form of Pearls, that is to say in its seeded form.

-Like all peppers, its growth and its path to maturity will lead it to take on different colours, going from green to white, then from red to black.
+Like all peppers, its growth and its path to maturity will lead it to assume different colours from green to white and then from red to black.

 Like all long peppers, it is easy to imagine that it is necessary to turn the kittens over regularly so that they dry evenly to deliver the best of their flavour without a residual hint of moisture bringing the slightest mould that would cause the kitten to be rejected outright at the next stage.

-After the drying comes the sorting, the calibration, the additional selection which makes this pepper exceptional, so much attention has been paid to it.
+After drying comes the sorting, the grading, the additional selection which makes this pepper exceptional, so much attention has been paid to it.

-A pearl of pepper is actually a peppercorn that has been deseeded.
-These are the small seeds in the heart of the peppercorn.
-They are harvested by kneading the long pepper and then dried in the sun.
+A peppercorn is actually a peppercorn that has been deseeded.
+These are the small seeds found in the heart of the peppercorn.
+They are harvested by kneading long pepper and then dried in the sun.

-One could qualify this spice as a true survivor of the economic and human battles that men who wanted to have exclusive exploitation of it have fought.
+One could describe this spice as a true survivor of the economic and human battles fought by the men who wished to exploit it exclusively.
 Thus, in the 19th century, all pepper plants were burned by the Sultan of Aceh, who refused to allow the Dutch colonists to take them over.
 In the end, it was the Dutch settlers who restored this marvellous spice.

 In the 20th century, the country will experience the Khmer Rouge takeover (1975-1979) which will have dramatic consequences on the production of Pepper of Kampot, since rice cultivation was preferred.
 Some peasants tried to resist this wave and resumed local cultivation of this exceptional pepper after 1979.

-A dozen years ago, a group of lovers of this pepper, with the support of French Piment d'Espelette producers, arranged for it to be granted a PGI.
+A dozen years ago, a group of lovers of this pepper, with the support of French Piment d'Espelette producers, took the necessary steps to have it granted a PGI.
 The time has come for this exceptional pepper to regain its letters of nobility.

 Did you know that?
 The transmission of knowledge about Ayurveda was only done orally.
 This suggests that the use of Kâmpôt long pepper dates back to the birth of this medicine, in the 2nd millennium BC.